Bayesian variable selection in sample selection models using spike-and-slab priors: Abstract

 \section{Abstract}

-Sample selection models represent a common methodology for correcting bias induced by data missing not at random.
-These models are not empirically identifiable without exclusion restrictions.
-In other words, some variables predictive of missingness do not affect the outcome model of interest.
-The drive to establish this requirement often leads to the inclusion of irrelevant variables in the model.
-A recent proposal uses adaptive LASSO to circumvent this problem, but its performance depends on the so-called covariance assumption, which can be violated in small to moderate samples.
-Additionally, there are no tools yet for post-selection inference for this model.
+Sample selection models are a widely used approach for correcting bias caused by data that are missing not at random.
+Their formulation requires specifying the variables that influence the outcome and those that drive the selection process.
+This specification is often based on expert knowledge, which can result in the inclusion of irrelevant variables or the omission of important ones.
+Moreover, to avoid inferential problems such as practical non-identifiability, practitioners frequently impose \emph{exclusion restrictions}, that is, model specifications in which certain variables predict selection but have no effect on the outcome of interest.
+A recent proposal employs adaptive LASSO to select the variables that enter into the outcome and selection equations, but its performance depends on the so-called covariance assumption, which can be violated in small to moderate samples.
 To address these challenges, we propose two families of spike-and-slab priors to conduct Bayesian variable selection in sample selection models.
 These prior structures allow for constructing a Gibbs sampler with tractable conditionals, which is scalable to the dimensions of practical interest.
 We illustrate the performance of the proposed methodology through a simulation study and present a comparison against adaptive LASSO and stepwise selection.
 We also provide two applications using publicly available real data.
-An implementation and code to reproduce the results in this paper can be found at \url{https://github.com/adam-iqbal/selection-spike-slab}.

 \keywords{Gibbs sampling \and Heckman correction \and missing data \and prior elicitation \and scale mixtures}